lurchmath/nine-to-five/plan.md

 # What should I be able to do?

- * Workers can create and use instances of `CustomEvent`.
  * Workers can create and use instances of `Promise`.
  * Workers can access these functions: `atob()`, `btoa()`, `dump()`.
  * Workers can access these functions: `setInterval()`, `clearInterval()`,